TwennyDev/ChessAI/README.md

 # ChessAI

-An implementation of chess using the minimax algorithm with alpha beta pruning.
+A Javascript implementation of chess using the minimax algorithm with alpha beta pruning.
 Needs optimising.